dlkokhta/workspacebridge-backend/README.md

 ## What is this?

 The backend API for **WorkspaceBridge**, a freelancer–client collaboration platform.
-The current scope is a hardened authentication system with user management — the foundation that the rest of the product is being built on top of.
+Freelancers create workspaces per client, invite them via magic link or email, and collaborate through messages, files, whiteboard, and shared links.

 ## Tech Stack